 Investopedia gives a more thorough review of each of these accounts.
 Ultimately, the interest on online banks tends to be meaningful if you don’t need to deposit cash.

-Last time I took the time to review payment processors, they all seem to be basically the same unless you are doing hundreds of thousands of transactions.
-That being said there are some new players on the market due to the changes in the financial markets brought by cryptocurrency.
+The last time I took the time to review payment processors, they all seem to be basically the same unless you are doing hundreds of thousands of transactions.
+That being said, there are some new players on the market due to the changes in the financial markets brought by cryptocurrency.
 The primary players in this field are:

 Budget!
 Budget!
 Budget!